 Most men masturbate.
-It’s tricky to get solid figures on just how many do so and just how often they do it, but studies put the number of men who self pleasure at least once per week somewhere north of 85 percent.
+It’s tricky to get solid figures on just how many do so and how frequently they masturbate, but studies put the number of men who self pleasure at least once per week somewhere north of 85 percent.
 Is that good?
 Plenty of religious figures have weighed in on that — most against, some heavily for — but from a health perspective science provides the only truly satisfying answer.
 And that answer is (as it often is for things of this nature), yes, masturbation is good in moderation.

 First of all, the physical risks are negligible.
 Men may injure their penises if they masturbate too vigorously or too often (without lube), but onanism is the only form of sexual expression that carries no risk of STIs.
 Contrary to popular belief, masturbation also does not increase the risk of prostate cancer or decrease sperm quality, which is very good news for teenage boy.
 All that said, when it comes to emotional and mental health risks, there may be some cause for concern in the age of pornography.
 Scientists have uncovered a troubling link between high rates of masturbation and overall unhappiness.

 Here’s what men need to know before they give themselves a hand.

 A frequently asked question “what happens is we release sperm daily” reveals another masturbation myth is that an effect of excessive sperm release is reduced sperm count or quality.
 While it’s true that semen volume decreases the more often you masturbate, studies suggest that sperm quality is not impacted in any meaningful way by frequent masturbation.
 To the contrary, long periods of abstinence (that is, no ejaculation whatsoever) have been linked to fertility problems.
 The following chart comes from a 2004 study, involving a small sample of 16 men.
 Researchers found that semen volume and sperm concentration increased slightly after 8 days of abstinence, but that sperm viability and motility remained roughly unchanged.